Dr. Alicia HB — Trauma Therapist, Fort Worth

 Quick Answer

-This business is typically used for trauma therapy and emdr therapy.
+This business is typically used for individual trauma therapy and support group for abuse recovery.

 Common Questions